bmwcarit/joynr/wiki/java.md

 # <a name="status_monitoring"></a> Joynr Status Monitoring

-Joynr provides metrics which can be used to detect invalid states and situations which require a restart of an instance.
-In order to access this information, inject an implementation of the following interfaces via Guice:
+Joynr provides metrics to monitor the connectivity status of the Mqtt connection which can be used to detect invalid states and situations which require a restart of an instance.
+In order to access this information, inject an implementation of the following interface via Guice:

-* ```io.joynr.messaging.mqtt.statusmetrics.MqttStatusReceiver```
-* ```io.joynr.statusmetrics.StatusReceiver```
+* `io.joynr.messaging.mqtt.statusmetrics.MqttStatusReceiver`

+Joynr provides `io.joynr.messaging.mqtt.statusmetrics.DefaultMqttStatusReceiver`
+as implementation for this interface by default.

-See the documentation of each interface for more information.
+See the documentation of the interface more information.

 # <a name="message_persistence"></a> Message Persistence